-Criteria as follows:
+\ Criteria as follows:

-Presidential Scholarship- (limited number) high school senior; full tuition and fees
+Presidential Scholarship (limited number) - high school senior - full tuition and fees

-- A. Cumulative 3.5 or greater grade point average, or 3.0-3.5 with 23 or higher ACT, or 3.0-3.5 and place into College Algebra and English Composition I, or higher as a result of test scores or prior college level academic work (may be awarded following 6th semester transcript, contingent on 8th semester) - B. Letter of recommendation from high school counselor - C. Eligible to apply for federal financial aid.
+- Cumulative 3.5 or greater grade point average, or 3.0-3.5 with 23 or higher ACT, or 3.0-3.5 and place into College Algebra and English Composition I, or higher as a result of test scores or prior college level academic work (may be awarded following 6th semester transcript, contingent on 8th semester); - Letter of recommendation from high-school counselor; - Eligible to apply for federal financial aid.

-Dean's Scholarship-(unlimited number) high school senior; full tuition
+Dean's Scholarship (unlimited number) - high school senior - full tuition

-- A. Cumulative 3.0 or greater grade point average through 8th semester (may be awarded following 6th semester transcript, contingent on 8th semester) - B. Letter of recommendation from high school counselor - C. Eligible to apply for federal financial aid - D. Complete the FAFSA and be Pell Grant eligible.
+- Cumulative 3.0 or greater grade point average through 8th semester (may be awarded following 6th semester transcript, contingent on 8th semester); - Letter of recommendation from high-school counselor; - Eligible to apply for federal financial aid; - Complete the FAFSA and be Pell Grant eligible.

-Reach Scholarship-(limited number) high school senior, half tuition
+Reach Scholarship (limited number) - high school senior - half tuition

-- A. Cumulative 3.0 or greater grade point average through 8th semester (may be awarded following 6th semester transcript, contingent on 8th semester) - B. Letter of recommendation from high school counselor - C. Ineligible to apply for federal financial aid - D. Demonstrates financial need per Donnelly College financial aid policy.
+- Cumulative 3.0 or greater grade point average through 8th semester (may be awarded following 6th semester transcript, contingent on 8th semester); - Letter of recommendation from high-school counselor; - Ineligible to apply for federal financial aid; - Demonstrates financial need per Donnelly College financial aid policy.

-Archbishop's Scholarship - Full tuition, fees, and books Criteria for selection:
+Archbishop's Scholarship - Full tuition, fees and books

-- A. High school seniors with a 3.0 or greater grade point average through 8th semester (may be awarded following 6th semester transcript, contingent on 8th semester) - B. A letter of recommendation from the high school principal, a teacher, or a counselor. - C. Complete the FAFSA and be Pell Grant eligible. - D. Be a Kansas resident.
+- High school seniors with a 3.0 or greater grade point average through 8th semester (may be awarded following 6th semester transcript, contingent on 8th semester); - A letter of recommendation from the high-school principal, a teacher or counselor; - Complete the FAFSA and be Pell Grant eligible; - Be a Kansas resident.